GSA/digitalgov.gov/content/communities/open-gov.md

 ---
-url: /communities/open-government-opengov-community-of-practice/
+url: /communities/open-government/
-uid: open-government-opengov-community-of-practice
+uid: open-government
 date: 2017-08-24 3:30:00 -0400
 title: 'Open Government (OpenGov) Community of Practice'
 summary: 'The Interagency Open Government Community of Practice is where we talk about transparency, open-participation, and collaboration across agencies.'
+aliases:
+  - /communities/open-government-opengov-community-of-practice/
 ---

-**Community Managers:** Kristen Honey, OMB; Alycia Yozzi, GSA; Jon Kraden, GSA

 ### Join
 We host two listservs.
 One is open to the public/civil society for the purposes of collaboration and discussion as well as coordination the quarterly government & civil society gatherings.
 The other is a government-only listserv and is primarily to disseminate government specific information on timelines and deadlines for the NAP and offer support as agencies work to achieve their commitments.